 - Currency: Pound sterling (£)

 - Traditional Food: Fish & Chips, Pie & Mash, Bangers (sausages) & mash

 - Countries: England, Scotland, Wales & Northern Ireland

 - There are 30,000 people called John Smith in Britain

-- David Beckham, the Beatles, Queen Elizabeth II
+- Born in the UK: David Beckham, The Beatles & Queen Elizabeth II